Every time I stopped drinking, I thought life would instantly feel better.

 It depends.

 Some people bounce back quickly.
-They stop drinking and within a couple of weeks, their energy and joy start returning.
-For others, it takes longer.
-A few months.
-Sometimes more.
-And in rare cases, it lingers well beyond that.
+Within a couple of weeks, their energy and joy start to return.

-Most of us begin to feel something shift within 60 to 90 days of staying alcohol-free.
+Most of us start to feel something shift within 60 to 90 days of staying alcohol-free.
 The dullness softens.
-The color starts coming back.
+The color comes back.
 The moments begin to land again.

-If you’re months in and still feeling stuck, that’s not unusual either—and it’s absolutely okay to talk to a therapist or professional.
-Especially if there’s depression, trauma, or burnout layered in.
-Getting help isn’t failure—it’s just smart recovery.
+If you’re months in and still feeling stuck, that’s not unusual either.
+It’s okay to talk to a therapist or professional, especially if there’s depression, trauma, or burnout in the mix.

-We tell ourselves we want “excitement,” but what we usually want is to feel alive.
+We say we want excitement, but what we usually want is to feel alive.

-Alcohol made us feel alive… for a little while.
-But it also numbed the real stuff.
-The deep, slow-burning kind of joy that doesn’t need a buzz to matter.
+Alcohol made us feel alive for a little while, but it also numbed the real stuff—the slow-burning kind of joy that doesn’t need a buzz to matter.

-If you’re in that flat phase now, please know:
+If you’re in that flat phase right now, know this:

-And what’s on the other side of this isn’t just “okay.”
+And what’s on the other side isn’t just “okay.”

-And that’s something alcohol could never actually give you.
+It’s real, grounded, lasting joy—something alcohol could never truly give you.

 — Brent